 Hey all -I’m Elsbeth.
 I am Autistic.
 I was diagnosed at 14, however the first time the word Autism came up for me was age 6.
 I live with my mom and dad and 2 cats in London Ontario.
 I work at a comic shop in town.
 I love to draw and write.
 My current special interest is comics.
 I love cats and dogs.
 Areas where I need support include executive function and some social situations (what’s appropriate to say vs. whats not).
 I started doing talks and presentations on Autism when I was 18.
 I met Bruce and Laura and their 2 awesome kids when I was working with the Ontario Child Advocate’s office and have been working with the OAC ever since.

-For most of his life, Philip concealed the fact that he was autistic.
-He was in a community class in elementary school, but most of his integrated classmates did not know why.
-He told only those that he trusted, and usually in a 1 to 1 setting.
-All changed in 2016 when Philps learned that the age five cutoff for the ABA waitlist introduced, he decided that he couldn’t sit around and watch while tons of kids like his were, as he says “being robbed of the services that changed my life.”
-He met autism advocates who inspired him to go public about his diagnosis.
-Since then, Philip has been interviewed by CTV and the Toronto Star on autism issues and has spoken at OAC events.
-Philip is also starting a research project with Dr. Janet Mclaughlin at Wildrid Laurier Univeristy on Ontario’s autism services and policies.
+All that changed in 2016.
+When I found out that the age cap for the ABA waitlist was being reintroduced at the younger age of five, I decided that I couldn’t sit around and watch while tons of kids like me were being robbed of the services that changed my life.
+That is when I was slowly introduced to autism advocates who inspired me to go completely public about my diagnosis.
+Since then, I have really turned the corner.
+I was interviewed by both CTV and Toronto Star on autism issues and got involved in more OAC events.
+I am even starting a research project with Dr. Janet Mclaughlin on Ontario’s autism services and policies.

-Philip is in his second year at the University of Waterloo, studying statistics.
-He intends to become a data analyst or go into business intelligence.
-On campus he is involved with several Jewish organizations.
-Last but not least, Philip is a huge Toronto sports fan and a massive foodie!
+Outside of the autism world, I am in my second year at the University of Waterloo, currently studying statistics.
+My career aspiration is to become a data analyst or go into business intelligence.
+While on campus I am also involved with several Jewish organizations.
+Last but not least, I am a huge Toronto sports fan and a massive foodie!

 Tracie is a dually credentialed Speech-Language Pathologist (SLP) and Board Certified Behavior Analyst® (BCBA) with experience working within school settings and private practice.
 Her main areas of interest are developmental disabilities, severe problem behaviour, ASD, complex communication needs, AAC, and dual diagnosis.
 She is the Clinical Director (Ontario & Eastern Canada) of Monarch House, a network of 11 interdisciplinary private healthcare centres, serving individuals with developmental disabilities and other related disorders.
 She is a guest lecturer in the SLP departments at U of T and McMaster, and gives workshops and training sessions to school boards, agencies, and organizations throughout Canada, the United States, and Europe, on a variety of topics related to SLP, ABA, ASD, AAC, Interprofessional Education (IPE), and Interprofessional Practice (IPP).